 Confirmation number.
-You will receive a confirmation number when you pay by credit card.
+You will receive a confirmation number when you pay online or by phone.
 Enter the confirmation number below and keep for your records.

-Enter confirmation number here Do not file a paper Form 4868.
+Enter confirmation number here

+Note.
+Do not file a paper Form 4868 if you already submitted it electronically and are not mailing in a payment.